-The World Bank’s current strategy is outlined in the Country Partnership Strategy FY11-15, which is firmly anchored in the government’s five-year National Development Plan (NDP).
-The CPS hinges on four pillars: support government efforts to promote inclusive and sustainable economic growth; enhance public infrastructure; strengthen human capital development; and improve good governance and value for money.
+The World Bank’s current strategy is outlined in the Country Assistance Strategy (CAS) FY11-15, which is firmly anchored in the government’s five-year National Development Plan (NDP).
+The CAS hinges on four pillars: support government efforts to promote inclusive and sustainable economic growth; enhance public infrastructure; strengthen human capital development; and improve good governance and value for money.
 It is estimated that during the CPS period, the International Development Association (IDA) will commit approximately US$2 billion to support development projects and programs in Uganda.

-As of October 2013, the Uganda portfolio comprised 16 IDA-financed operations with a net commitment amount of US$ 1,472 billion.
-IDA is the arm of the Bank that lends to the poorest countries.
+As of April 2014, the Uganda portfolio comprised 14 active projects, including two GEF projects.
+The total net commitment amounts to US$ 1.43 billion.
 In addition, there are four regional projects (environment, trade and transport, health and agriculture) with net commitments of US$94.0 million for the Uganda components.
 In line with government priorities, a rough 60% goes to infrastructure; around one third to education, health and the social sector; and another 7% to private sector development.

 The Bank’s analytical and advisory activities underpin investment operations and sector strategies, and inform the government’s reform path.
-Recent analytical work includes a series of the Uganda Economic Updates launched in February 2013, which will be published twice a year.
+Recent analytical work includes a bi-annual series of the Uganda Economic Updates launched in February 2013.
 The first issue focused on regional trade and integration and the second and most recent economic update focused on jobs.
-Others include an economic and statistical analysis of Tourism in Uganda (2013); a synthesis report on promoting inclusive growth (2012) and a series of Public Expenditure Reviews focused on education (FY08), health (FY09), roads (FY10), and service delivery (FY13).
+Other recent studies have focused on Water Coverage in Kampala’s Informal Settlements (2014); Tourism in Uganda (2013); Promoting Inclusive Growth (2012) and a series of Public Expenditure Reviews focused on education (FY08), health (FY09), roads (FY10), and service delivery (FY13).
 Other reports such as the Public Finance Management in Uganda -- a Platform Approach (2008) with an assessment of fiscal decentralization, and the Public Expenditure and Financial Accountability Report (2009) have been critical in informing the reform agenda in public financial management.
 The World Bank is currently preparing a Country Economic Memorandum (CEM) that will specifically focus on how Uganda can attain a Middle Income Country Status by leveraging the recently discovered oil resources so as to promote diversified and shared prosperity.
 The CEM is intended to present policy options to the daunting challenge that policy makers are likely to face including maximizing the linkages between oil and non-oil sector while establishing institutional mechanisms to protect new revenue from rent-seeking and misallocation of resources.

 The Bank’s Country Assistance Strategy Progress Review

-On August 1, 2013, the World Bank’s Board of Executive Directors discussed and endorsed the progress report of the Country Partnership Strategy (CPS) for Uganda that will guide the support of the World Bank Group to the country for the remaining two years (2014-2015) of the CPS.
-An assessment of the progress against CPS outcomes showed a mixed performance (with less than 70% outcome indicators achieved or on-track) with diminishing returns under the Poverty Reduction Support Credit (PRSC) series, which has been under implementation for more than a decade.
-The Progress Report, however, confirms that the CPS outcomes can be achieved provided the Bank adjusts its lending instrument mix; and the Government of Uganda makes progress on two fronts—accelerating implementation and advancing governance reforms.
+On August 1, 2013, the World Bank’s Board of Executive Directors discussed and endorsed the progress report of the CAS) for Uganda that will guide the support of the World Bank Group to the country for the remaining two years (2014-2015) of the CAS.
+An assessment of the progress against CAS outcomes showed mixed performance, but confirmed that CASoutcomes can be achieved provided the Bank adjusts its lending instrument mix; and the Government of Uganda makes progress on two fronts—accelerating implementation and advancing governance reforms.

-Over the remaining two years of the CPS, the Bank willfocus its interventions on fewer, larger and transformational projects with more emphasis on infrastructure, agricultural productivity and access to market, skills development that leads to more jobs, in addition to continued investments in the social sectors.
-More specifically, the Bank’s support to Uganda will be focused on the following three broad areas: transformational operations and related investments; selective development policy; and support Uganda’s governance efforts.
+Over the remaining two years of the CAS, the Bank will focus its interventions on fewer, larger and transformational projects with more emphasis on infrastructure, agricultural productivity and access to market, skills development that leads to more jobs, in addition to continued investments in the social sectors.
+More specifically, the Bank’s support to Uganda will be focused on: i) transformational operations and related investments; ii) selective development policy; and iii) support Uganda’s governance efforts.

 Uganda became a member of MIGA in 1992.
 As of October 2013, MIGA had a portfolio of three guarantees with a combined gross exposure of US$161 million.
 MIGA is supporting Globeleq Holdings (United Kingdom) with US$41 million in guarantees covering its equity investment in Umeme Ltd, the project company that has leased the electricity distribution grid of Uganda.
 MIGA is also supporting Sithe Global (USA) with guarantees of US$120 million covering its equity investment in Bujagali Energy Ltd. By supporting private investments in both generation and distribution, MIGA has played a key role in supporting the reform of Uganda’s electricity sector, undertaken with the support of the World Bank in 2002.
 Umeme Limited was awarded a 20-year electricity distribution concession to manage and operate the assets of Uganda Electricity Distribution Company from March 2005, becoming the first significant private operator of electricity distribution in all of Sub-Saharan Africa.
 The Bank and MIGA have worked closely together on supporting the Government of Uganda and Umeme Ltd. In providing a more reliable, safe, and affordable supply of electricity, MIGA also has a guarantee in support of an agribusiness investment.